bionanopatterning/pyGPUreg/README.md

 For now, pyGPUreg only works on images that are square and with size 2^n (e.g. 128, 256, 512, etc. pixel width and height)

 #### Installation ####
 pyGPUreg is available on pypi.
-Install with pip using the this command:
+Install with pip using this command:
 ```
 pip install pyGPUreg
 ```